yairchu/yairchu.github.io/site/posts/organise-commits.md

 When resolving merge conflicts in [the "small pieces" flow](/posts/split-merge-to-smaller-pieces), a lot less mental effort is involved when the changes are separated and explained in their commit messages.
 For example when resolving the conflicts resulting from the rename, sometimes just repeating [the `git-search-replace`](https://github.com/da-x/git-search-replace) followed [by `git-mediate`](/posts/git-mediate-stops-fear) will be enough to resolve them.

+### Code archeology

+When trying to find where code originated using tools like [DeepGit](https://www.syntevo.com/deepgit/) or [magit](https://magit.vc/), these tools are inteligent enough to recognize file renames and find the actual origin of the code before the rename.
+But if we mix too many changes together then their heuristics for recognizing renames may fail.

 ## How to make the commits well organised

 Example situation: You made the colors change commit, then the rename, and then did another color change.